-Each ascending pathway follows the same general structure with first-order, second-order and third-order neurons.
-First order neurons are afferent in nature, transmitting nerve impulses from peripheral receptors to second-order neurons located in the posterior gray horn of the spinal cord.
-Second-order neurons ascend up through the spinal cord and project onto third-order neurons in the subcortical structures of the brain, such as the thalamus.
-Finally, these third-order neurons then pick up the impulse and carry it to the cerebral cortex.
+Each ascending pathway follows the same general structure as first-order, second-order and third-order neurons.
+First-order neurons are afferent in nature.
+The sensory input from the receptors is sent through the peripheral nerve to the spinal/dorsal root ganglion.
+The body of the first-order neuron, within the ganglia, projects its axons to the posterior gray horn of the spinal cord.
+Here, it synapses with second-order neurons that ascend along the spinal cord and project onto third-order neurons which are found in the subcortical structures of the brain, such as the thalamus.
+These third-order neurons pick up the neural impulse and carry it on to the cerebral cortex.

-Dorsal column pathways
+Posterior/Dorsal column pathways

-Let’s take a look at each pathway more closely.
-The gracilis and cuneate fasciculi, also known as the dorsal columns, are located side-by-side in the dorsal funiculus of the spinal cord and carry fine and discriminative touch as well as proprioceptive sensations.
+Let’s now take a look at each pathway more closely.
+The gracilis and cuneate fasciculi, also known as the dorsal/posterior columns, are two ascending pathways located side-by-side in the posterior funiculus of the spinal cord.
+They carry fine and discriminative touch as well as proprioceptive sensations.
 Together with the medial longitudinal fasciculus, these tracts form the so-called ‘dorsal column medial lemniscus pathway’ (DCML pathway), also known as the ‘posterior column medial lemniscus pathway’ (PCML pathway) .

 If you want to learn more details about how proprioception and discriminative touch reach the brain, take a look below: